percona/percona-server-mongodb-operator/source/TLS.rst

 by the same :abbr:`CA (Certificate authority)`.

-Self-signed issuer allows you to deploy and use the Percona Operator without creating a clusterissuer separately.
+Self-signed issuer allows you to deploy and use the Percona Operator without creating a cluster issuer separately.

 Installation of the *cert-manager*
 ----------------------------------